-Cargo Net
+Cargo Net On Touring models

 The cargo net will separate the storage area into two storage areas.
 On the upper area, you can store small and light items.
 You should place heavy items in the lower storage area.
-You can remove the cargo net and store it under the cargo floor to make a larger cargo area.
+You can store the cargo net under the cargo floor to make a larger cargo area.